 With strong community support and government approval, we have been working in dengue-prone areas across northern and far northern Queensland since 2011, including large parts of the Cairns and Townsville regions.
 The cornerstone of our approach is community engagement, with tens of thousands of Queenslanders supporting our projects.

-After seven years of working in northern Queensland communities, long-term monitoring shows that Wolbachia is self-sustaining at high levels.
+After eight years of working in northern Queensland communities, long-term monitoring shows that Wolbachia is self-sustaining at high levels.
 In areas where high levels of Wolbachia are present, there has been no evidence of local dengue transmission.
 We are continuing to monitor Wolbachia levels in the local mosquito populations across Townsville, Charters Towers, Douglas Shire, Cairns and the Cassowary Coast to ensure Wolbachia is self-sustaining at high levels.